inference-labs-inc/omron-subnet/docs/custom_circuit_integrations.md

 This file is generated automatically by the EZKL proof system (if using EZKL).
 An additional step is required to modify the settings file after it is generated.

 Locate the `model_input_scales` field in the `settings.json` file.
 This field is a list of floats, where each float corresponds to the scale of the input for a specific input field.

-Add a new field below this list called `model_input_types`.
-This should look the exact same as the `model_input_scales`, but instead: This field is a list of strings, where each string corresponds to the type of the input for a specific input field.
-A list of valid types can be found [here](https://github.com/zkonduit/ezkl/blob/f35688917d09806196fdedc7fc69804357363183/src/circuit/ops/mod.rs#L86).
-If you are unsure about this step, please reach out to the Omron team for assistance.

 [See an example `settings.json` file here](https://github.com/inference-labs-inc/omron-subnet/blob/main/neurons/deployment_layer/model_33b92394b18412622adad75733a6fc659b4e202b01ee8a5465958a6bad8ded62/settings.json#L82)